 Our client and his father-in-law, both from Perth's southern suburbs, were jointly charged with causing grievous bodily harm to our client's father (the complainant) with intent to cause him grievous bodily harm.
 The prosecution alleged our client and his father-in-law jointly assaulted the complainant with a shovel and a baseball bat in the backyard of the complainant's home one night in March 2015.
 As a result of the incident, the complainant suffered serious and potentially life-threatening injuries.
 In our client's defence, the jury heard that the complainant was a violent and vindictive man who had been menacing our client for years and had embellished his testimony with the intention of seeing our client go to jail.
 During the four-day District Court trial in Perth, the prosecution relied heavily upon DNA evidence to corroborate the complainant's testimony that our client was present and physically assaulted the complainant.
 Our client, who elected not to give evidence, maintained he was not present during the altercation between the complainant and our client's father-in-law.
 After deliberating for less than one hour the jury acquitted our client and his father-in-law of the charge on the indictment and further acquitted both men of the lesser alternative charges of unlawfully doing grievous bodily harm and unlawful assault occasioning bodily harm.

-Following a two-day hearing in Joondalup Magistrates Court, a 28-year-old man avoided a mandatory 6-month prison sentence when the Magistrate dismissed a series of charges alleging our client was the driver of the vehicle which was driven recklessly, failed to stop and ultimately crashed after being pursued by two police vehicles exceeding speeds of 160kph.
+Following a 2-day hearing in Joondalup Magistrates Court, a 28-year-old man avoided a mandatory 6-month prison sentence when the Magistrate dismissed a series of charges alleging our client was the driver of the vehicle which was driven recklessly, failed to stop and ultimately crashed after being pursued by two police vehicles exceeding speeds of 160kph.
 Prosecution ordered to pay our costs of $13,000.

-Following a three-day trial in the District Court at Perth, the jury acquitted our 25-year-old client who was charged with grievous bodily harm after striking her husband in the face with an empty vodka bottle and causing him serious injuries.
+Following a 3-day trial in the District Court at Perth, the jury acquitted our 25-year-old client who was charged with grievous bodily harm after striking her husband in the face with an empty vodka bottle and causing him serious injuries.
 The jury rejected the husband's version of events and the prosecution failed to disprove beyond reasonable doubt that our client acted in self-defence.